-client privilege) and unprivileged client information (that information relating to or furnished by a client, other than privileged information, acquired by a lawyer).
+Rule 1.05 of the Disciplinary Rules of Professional Conduct sets forth guidelines for confidential and privileged information.
+Confidential information includes both privileged information (that information of a client that is protected by attorney-client privilege) the unprivileged client information (that information relating to or furnished by a client, other than privileged information, acquired by a lawyer).

 Rule 1.05 sets forth the specific instances in which a lawyer may reveal confidential information.
 For the purposes of this paper, two merit consideration.
-First, a lawyer my reveal confidential information when the lawyer has reason to believe that it is reasonably necessary in order to prevent client from committing a criminal or fraudulent act.
-Additionally, a lawyer may also reveal confidential information to the extent revelation reasonable appears necessary to rectify consequences of client's criminal or fraudulent act in the commission of which the lawyer's services had been used.
-17
+First, a lawyer may reveal confidential information when the lawver has reason to believe that it is reasonably necessary in order to prevent client from committing a criminal or fraudulent act.
+Additionally, a lawyer may also reveal confidential information to the revelation reasonably necessary to rectify consequences of client's criminal or fraudulent act in the commission of which the lawyer's services had been used.14

-When one of an organization's constituents communicates with the entity's lawyers, the communication is protected by the confidentiality requirements set forth in Rule of Professional Conduct 1.05.
+When one of an organization's constituents communicates with the entity's lawyers, the communication protected is by confidentiality requirements set forth in Rule of Professional Conduct 1.05.
 By way of example, Comment 3 to Rule 1.12 states:

 "...if an officer of an organizational client requests its lawyers to investigate allegations of wrongdoing, interviews made in the course of that investigation between the lawyer and the client's employees or other constituents are covered by Rule 1.05.
-The lawyer may not disclose to such constituents information relating to the representation except for disclosures permitted by Rule 1.05."
+The lawyer may not disclose to such constituents information relating to representation except for disclosures permitted by Rule 1.05."

-In one recent case, a court considered the status of a report written by an attorney who had been hired by a school district to conduct a fact-finding investigation and deliver a legal analysis of the matters investigated, including any potential liability facing the district.
-The Court of Appeals held that the entire report was subject to the attorney-client privilege, because the investigation was related to the rendition of legal services.
+In one case, 15 a court considered the status of a report written by an attorney who had been hired by a school district to conduct a fact-finding investigation and deliver a legal analysis of the matters investigated, including any potential liability facing the district.
+The Court of Appeals held that the entire report was subject to the attorneyclient privilege, because the investigation was related to the rendition of legal services.
+16